-Our past shows include a farce, two murder mysteries, a comedy that’s not a farce (apparently there is a difference) and a radio show about Shackleton’s expedition in the Antarctic.
-All shows are Canadian with four by Calgary authors.
+Our past shows include two farces, two murder mysteries, a comedy that’s not a farce (apparently there is a difference) and a radio show about Shackleton’s expedition in the Antarctic.
+All shows are Canadian with five by Calgary authors.

 Michael Armstrong and Jenn MacLean shock the Bishop – Jeremy MacKenzie